TheQueenofEverything/FlufflePuff_JavascriptQuiz_Challenge/README.md

 Project challenges:

-    Understanding the logic inside the timer management
+    Understanding the logic inside the timer management function.

 Features to implement in the future: